API usage and setup guide

 - 3Send the key in the X-API-Key header on every request.

-- 4Create or register the AI model you use at /models.
+- 4Register the AI model and vendor you use at /models and /vendors.

 - 5Issue a certificate at /certificates with its evidences.